ImageMagick/Usage-Markdown/files/index.md

 One solution is a small perl script, "`process_ppm_pipeline`", that will accept a stream of PPM images, and run a separate "`convert`" command on each image, as it arrives.
 The output is also a series of PPM images that produces a new stream of images.

-For example read a video, and 'flip' every frame, one by one...
+For example, read a video, and 'flip' every frame, one by one...

 ~~~{.skip}
 ffmpeg input.mpg -f image2pipe -vcodec ppm | pnmtopnm -plain |